 EV Adoption in San Francisco

-The International Council on Clean Transportation (ICCT) recently released a new report which analyzed the 2017 EV market in the US and the factors driving growth.
+The International Council on Clean Transportation (ICCT) released a report on July 2018 which analyzed the 2017 EV market in the US and the factors driving growth.
 Of the 50 most populated metropolitan areas analyzed by ICCT, San Francisco ranked:

 #1 in total EV promotion actions